 Dietary changes to reduce cholesterol levels

 Years of unhealthy eating can cause increased cholesterol levels.
 Luckily a few dietary changes can lower your cholesterol levels and improve your cardiovascular health.
-Let's take a look at how you can easily incorporate these changes into your diet.
+Let's look at how you can easily incorporate these changes into your diet.

-Omega-3 fatty acids – Omega 3 fatty acids are healthy fats that increase HDL cholesterol levels while lowering triglycerides.
-Salmon, herring and mackerel contain abundant amounts of omega-3 fatty acids.
+Omega-3 fatty acids – Omega-3 fatty acids are healthy fats that increase HDL cholesterol levels while lowering triglycerides.
+Salmon, herring, and mackerel contain abundant amounts of omega-3 fatty acids.
 In addition to these fatty fish, you can get omega-3 fatty acids in almonds, flaxseeds and walnuts.

 Fiber – Fiber offers numerous heart benefits.
 There are two different types of fibers- soluble fiber and insoluble fiber.
 Soluble fiber attaches to cholesterol and helps remove excess cholesterol from the body.
 One of the most popular forms of soluble fiber is oatmeal.
 WebMD reports that consuming this type of fiber can help lower your risk of cardiovascular disease.
-Insoluble fiber is found in whole wheat, brown rice and the seeds and peels of fruits and vegetables.
+Insoluble fiber is found in whole wheat, brown rice, and the seeds and peels of fruits and vegetables.
 Insoluble fiber helps to flush toxins from the digestive system and improve digestion.

 The benefits of an active lifestyle